 Updated September 29, 2023

 A travel agent is someone who organizes vacation and travel arrangements for clients, including booking their transportation and lodging.
-While there are no specific requirements to become a travel agent, holding a certification along with a bachelor's degree may open more job opportunities and make you more marketable.
+While there are no specific requirements to become a travel agent, holding a certification along with a bachelor's degree may create more job opportunities and make you more marketable.
 Learning about the different options for travel agent certifications can help you decide which one to pursue.

-In this article, we discuss what a travel agent certification is, what the requirements are to earn one and which third-party organizations offer certifications.
+In this article, we discuss what a travel agent certification is, explain the steps you can take to earn one and provide a list of eight certifications to consider.

 What is a travel agent certification?